Math Software Online: MathScore.com

 What information are you given?

-Cindy has 4 stickers and wants to put 2 stickers in each box.
+Paul has 12 cookies and wants to put 4 cookies in each goody bag.

 Which operation should you use?